Penitentiary of New Mexico

 The Penitentiary of New Mexico (PNM) is a men's maximum-security prison located in unincorporated Santa Fe County, 15 mi south of central Santa Fe, on New Mexico State Road 14.
 It is operated by the New Mexico Corrections Department.

-The complex consists of three separate facilities.
-The facilities are now referred to as Level V (opened 1985), Level VI (opened 1985) and Level II (opened 1990) for the minimum restrict facility, based upon the New Mexico adaptation of the Federal Bureau of Prisons system for inmate classification and restriction.
+The complex consists of three separate facilities: Level V (opened in 1985), Level VI (opened in 1985) and Level II (opened in 1990) for the minimum restrict facility, based on New Mexico adoption of the Federal Bureau of Prisons system for inmate classification and restriction.
 The regular daily population is about 790 inmates, whose average age is 32.

-The Level VI Supermax site contains New Mexico's Death Row.
-This is where Terry Clark was executed in 2001.
-He remains, as of 2017, the only execution in New Mexico since the death penalty was reinstated in 1976.
+The Level VI Supermax site contained New Mexico's death row; convicted murderer Terry Clark was executed in 2001, becoming the only execution in the state between the reinstatement of the death penalty in 1976 and its repeal in 2009.

-The death penalty was repealed in New Mexico in 2009, and therefore no further executions have taken place.